urschrei/pyzotero/README.md

 zot.create_items([item])
 ```

-## How local write access works

-`authorize_local()` returns a dict with a `key` and a `remember` flag.
-A key granted with "Allow" is single-use: the first successful write consumes it.
-A key granted with "Always Allow" has `remember` set to `True`; you can store it and pass it back on a later run as the `local_api_key` argument.

-Versions reported by the local API are unrelated to web API versions, and are typically lower than those the local API reported before write support was added.
-They are scoped to `zot.server_id`, which identifies the Zotero instance.
-A program that persists local objects or versions must persist that ID alongside them and partition by it.
-See the [documentation][3] for a full explanation, more how-to guides, and reference material.
+A key granted with "Always Allow" can be stored and passed back later as `local_api_key`.
+Versions and keys are scoped to a single Zotero instance, identified by `zot.server_id`.
+See the [local API documentation][12] for how this works, how-to guides, and reference material.

 # Installation